dvcyberspace/Device-Code-Phishing-Hunter/README.md

 Device Code Phishing (DCP) is an emerging attack technique where attackers exploit OAuth / device-code authentication flows to trick users into entering verification codes on fake devices or malicious portals.

-This project simulates DCP attack logs and builds a **Python-based threat-hunting tool** that identifies suspicious events using rule-based analytics.
-It is designed for beginners in cybersecurity and is ideal for strengthening your resume, SOC skills, and Erasmus Mundus applications.
+This project simulates DCP attack logs and builds a **Python-based threat-hunting tool** that identifies suspicious events using log-based analytics.

 ---